 The group operates by means of exposition, discussion and joint enquiry.
 Some sessions are led by members with a background in science who give a presentation on a chosen subject.
 Some examples are Evolution, The Periodic Table, Medical Imaging and Genetic Diseases.
 In Science in the News sessions, usually held once or twice a term, members of the group speak for a few minutes on some aspect of science or technology published in the popular media or in scientific journals which have caught their attention.
 Each presentation is discussed by the group.

 Everyone with an interest in science or technology is welcome.
 You don't have to a be scientist to join the group, just have a curiosity about the world around us.
 There is room for a few more members.

 Conventional meetings are cancelled until further notice but we now meet by video conferencing using Zoom.

-The Zoom link will be sent to group members a day or so before the meeting.
+The Zoom link will be sent out on the preceding day.

 Convener: Mike Black, tel 020 8997 5503 or email through the blue bird above